romancitodev/fws-rs/README.md

 {
     "watch": "your/path", // the path you want to observe.
     "exec": "python main.py", // the command you want to be execute when apply changes on files.
-    "recursive": true | false // if you want to look specific path or recursive.
+    "recursive": true | false // if you want to look specific path or recursive (default False).
+    "on_events_only": true, // if you want to execute commands only if ocurrs an event (default False).
+    "patterns: [".rs", ".py", ".js"] // your .extensions (default []).
 }
 ```